rhondusmithwick/Slogo-IDE/README.md

 Cheat Keys: none

 Known bugs:  if the user adds a color to the palette, the dropdown menu to select a color won't show the new color, as for somereason the observable used to store the colors and integers refuses to notify observers correctly.
-Sometimes using the turtle selector causes an array out of bounds exception, especially with a large number of turtles
+Sometimes using the turtle selector causes an array out of bounds exception, especially with a large number of turtles, this happens especially on pcs.
+Also on pc, creating a user defined command sometimes causes quite a few exceptions and the command won't run properly.

 Extra features: